My setup

 - Proton Mail and VPN are privacy-focused alternatives and have served me well

-- I have this idea in my head of moving away from Google for personal, it's a process
+- I have this idea in my head of moving away from Google, it's a process

-This was inspired by the person who made nownownow (opens in a new tab), see Derek Sivers page (opens in a new tab).
+This page was last updated on 7th February 2024 and was inspired by the person who made nownownow (opens in a new tab), see Derek Sivers page (opens in a new tab).